ClaireMcA/API-Tuya-Bulbs/README.md

-### Tuya Bulb API
+# Tuya Bulb API
 This api was developed to communicate with Arlec bulbs.
 To make use of it, you must have a Tuya IoT account, and at least 1 arlec bulb, but it has been designed for two.

-# Set Up
+## Set Up

-To set up, clone this repository and install dependancies with
+To set up, clone this repository and install dependancies with `npm install`.
-    npm install

 Populate the .env file with your access keys and bulb ids.

-Then run the api with
+Then run the api with `npm run start`.
-    npm run start

-# Endpoints
+## Endpoints

 All the endpoints that were made as part of this project can be found below:

-    //This endpoint will toggle the switch.
+This endpoint will toggle the switch.
 (If the light is on, it will turn it off.
-If it is off, it will turn it on.) post '/:deviceId'
+If it is off, it will turn it on.)
+`/:deviceId`

+#### Off

-    // This endpoint will switch both devices off post '/off'
+This endpoint will switch both devices off
+`/off`

-    // This endpoint switches only the selected endpoint off post '/:deviceId/off'
+This endpoint switches only the selected endpoint off `/:deviceId/off`

+#### Om

-    // This endpoint will switch both devices on post '/on'
+This endpoint will switch both devices on
+`/on`

-    // This endpoint switches only the selected endpoint on post '/:deviceId/on'
+This endpoint switches only the selected endpoint on `/:deviceId/on`

+#### Flicker
-    // This was a fun endpoint that gets both devices to flicker twice post '/flickering'
+This was a fun endpoint that gets both devices to flicker twice `/flicker`

-    // This flickers the selected device twice post '/:deviceId/flicker'
+This flickers the selected device twice `/:deviceId/flicker`

+#### Colour Temperature

 For colour temperature adjustments, values can be between 100 and 1000, or the keywords 'warm', 'warmwhite' or 'white'

-    // This enpoint will adjust the colour temperature of both bulbs. post '/colour/:colourVal'
+This enpoint will adjust the colour temperature of both bulbs.
+`/colour/:colourVal`

-    // This enpoint allows you to adjust the colour temperature of both bulbs. post '/:deviceId/colour/:colourVal'
+This enpoint allows you to adjust the colour temperature of both bulbs.
+`/:deviceId/colour/:colourVal`

+#### Brightness

 For brightness adjustments, values can be between 100 and 1000, or the keywords 'low', 'mid' or 'high'

-    // This enpoint will adjust the brightness of both bulbs. post '/bright/:brightVal'
+This enpoint will adjust the brightness of both bulbs.
+`/bright/:brightVal`

-    // This enpoint allows you to adjust the brightness of both bulbs. post '/:deviceId/bright/:brightVal'
+This enpoint allows you to adjust the brightness of both bulbs.
+`/:deviceId/bright/:brightVal`